The Ultimate Guide to Opening an Art Gallery

 Also, remember that an accommodating layout is key.
 Art galleries need to have enough space to hold several collections of art for show as well as in storage if possible.
 Don’t forget you need to be able to host receptions.
 That means a space large enough that allows people to socialize and move around.

 Keep the interior décor of your art gallery to a minimum.
 You want to avoid distracting your potential buyers away from the art on display.
-However, be sure to incorporate decor elements that tie to your overall vision, as it further cements your galley’s branding.
+However, incorporate decor elements that tie to your overall vision, as it further cements your galley’s branding.

 After you’ve opened your gallery doors, you should think about others ways to make money beyond selling art.
 One way to do this is by renting your gallery for events, meetings, and even photo or film shoots.